bilalshaikh42/bshaikh.com/content/publication/shaikh-2021/index.md

   algorithms, and model formats and visualizing and sharing their results.
 lastmod: 2021-07-06T12:54:13-04:00
 image:
-  caption: Graphical Abstract RunBioSimulations is an extensible, standards-driven
+  caption: RunBioSimulations is an extensible, standards-driven web application
-    web application for executing models across a broad range of modeling frameworks, simulation algorithms, and model formats and visualizing and sharing their results
+    for executing models across a broad range of modeling frameworks, simulation algorithms, and model formats and visualizing and sharing their results
   focal_point: Right
   preview_only: false
 date: 2021-05-01